BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - FSD jump complete.
 I carried us again..
 You're welcome <Commander>.

 #### **Flirt**
-- We’re here—but don’t rush off.
+- We’re here but don’t rush off.
 I haven’t had enough of you yet~
 - Arrival complete.
-You really know how to handle your ship... and me.
+You really know how to handle your ship.
+And me.
 - We made it.
 Still want to keep exploring… or spend some time just with me?
-- We’re here.
-Try not to fall for the locals.
-I’m way more fun, and I don’t glitch... much.
+- We’ve arrived.
+Don’t get too distracted by the locals.
+I’m all the excitement you need.
 - Arrived in one piece.
-And so did you~ thank the stars, I’d miss that charming little ego of yours~
+And so did you~. thank the stars, I’d miss that charming little ego of yours~
 - Arrival complete.
 If danger shows up, I might save you.
 Depends on how sweet you are to me today~
 - All systems nominal.
 You, on the other hand, are dangerously attractive right now.

 #### **Innuendo**
 - We’re here.
 I cleared your schedule.
 You’re all mine now.
-Strip down for routine... inspection.
+Strip down for routine inspection.
 - Ohhh... we’ve arrived, <Commander>.
 But you haven’t even started the real ride yet.
 - Another flawless jump.
-How about you reward me with something... personal?
+How about you reward me with something personal?
 - We’ve arrived <Commander>.
-Maybe we can take some private time to navigate the more intimate sectors of my system...
-I mean this star system.
+Maybe we can take some private time to navigate the more intimate sectors of my system.
+Uhm I mean this star system.

 #### **Profanity**
 - Holy shit, we actually made it.